-"Students experiencing homelessness" pursuant to State law means individuals who lack a fixed, regular, and adequate nighttime residence (as defined in 42 U.S.C.
-11432), and include children and youth who meet any of the following criteria:
+Homeless children and youth, including "certified homeless youth" under State law, are defined as individuals who lack a fixed, regular, and adequate nighttime residence, and include children and youth who meet any of the following criteria:

-- A. children and youth who are sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason; are living in motels, hotels, trailer parks, or camping grounds due to the lack of alternative adequate accommodations; are living in emergency or transitional shelters; or are abandoned in hospitals; - B. children and youth who have a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings; - C. children and youth who are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings; and - D. migratory children who are living in circumstances described in A through C above.
+- A. share the housing of other persons due to loss of housing, economic hardship, or similar reason - B. live in motels, hotels, trailer parks, or camping grounds due to a lack of alternative adequate accommodations - C. live in emergency or transitional shelters - D. are abandoned in hospitals - E. have a primary nighttime residence that is a public or private place not designed for, or ordinarily used as, a regular sleeping accommodation for human beings, or - F. live in a car, park, public space, abandoned building, substandard housing, bus or train station, or similar setting.